AquibMS/Misc/SOLID principles.md

 ```

 ## 3. Liskov Substitution Principle (LSP)
-Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
+- **Definition**: Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
+- **Advantages**: Ensures that a system using polymorphism will function correctly.
+- **Disadvantages**: Can be challenging to ensure all subclasses conform to this principle.

 #### Example:
 ```java